-Parameters = 1 or ON 0 or OFF Enable auto range Disable auto range Query :AUTO?
-Query auto range (on or off) Description These commands are used to control auto ranging.
-With auto ranging en- abled, the instrument automatically goes to the most sensitive range to perform the measurement. that manua auto range the automa lly selects the is enabled, the tically selected d (:RANGe:AUTO) is coupled to the command measurement range (:RANGe <n>).
-When e parameter value for :RANGe <n> changes to d range value.
-Thus, when auto range is dis- iains at the automatically selected range.
-When</n></n> a valid :RANGe <n> command is sent, auto ranging disables.
+0 or OFF Disable auto range

+Query :AUTO?
+Query auto range (on or off)

+Description These commands are used to control auto ranging.
+With auto ranging enabled, the instrument automatically goes to the most sensitive range to perform the measurement.

+The auto range command (:RANGe:AUTO) is coupled to the command that manually selects the measurement range (:RANGe <n>).
+When auto range is enabled, the parameter value for :RANGe <n> changes to the automatically selected range value.
+Thus, when auto range is disabled, the instrument remains at the automatically selected range.
+When a valid :RANGe <n> command is sent, auto ranging disables.